- are profoundly or severely deaf

 - have a disability that has a substantial and long-term adverse effect on your ability to walk

 - do not have arms or have long-term loss of the use of both arms

 - would have your application to drive a motor vehicle refused due to physical fitness (other than on the grounds of persistent misuse of drugs or alcohol)

-A disabled person's bus pass (issued free of charge) entitles you to free local bus travel throughout England, subject to peak-hour time restrictions.
+A disabled person's bus pass (issued free of charge) entitles you to free local bus travel throughout England, subject to morning peak-time and other restrictions.

 Proof of your disability

 As part of your application, one of the following documents may be accepted as proof of your disability: